aravinda-amr/aravinda-amr/README.md

-A driven and curious Software Engineering Undergraduate Passionate about building innovative and impactful software solutions
+A driven and curious Software Engineering Undergraduate.
+I'm passionate about building innovative and impactful software solutions